The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 The analog watch face gives you that traditional look without sacrificing smarts, which is a big reason why people love hybrid smartwatches.
 I’ve been using hybrid watches a lot recently to find the best ones, and in terms of looks, the Gen 6 Hybrid Wellness is definitely one of the best.

-Along the side of the watch are three buttons which you use to navigate the interface.
-When you press the crown, the hands will move out of the way to show you the content that appears on the E-Ink display.
-You can then use the two other buttons to cycle through menu options, health data, notifications, and more by using the hands as pointers.
+Along the side of the watch are three buttons that you use to navigate the interface.
+When you press the crown, the hands will move out of the way to show you the content that appears on the E Ink display.
+You can then use the two other buttons to cycle through menu options, health data, notifications and more by using the hands as pointers.
 It’s a simple system to get the hang of.
 If there’s one thing to remember, though, it’s that while the crown can physically twist, it doesn’t do anything.

 It can track your fitness just like any other smartwatch